dirt road through land

 Frequently Asked Questions

-What is the federal definition of right of way?
+What is the Federal definition of right of way?

 The federal definition of right of way varies depending on the context.
 In general, it refers to the legal right, established by usage or grant, to pass along a specific route through grounds or property belonging to another.
 It can be a physical path or a legal easement.
 The Federal Highway Administration (FHWA) provides guidance on right-of-way acquisition and management for federally funded transportation projects.